 6.60.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.60 applies to Ada.
 Ada defines abort-deferred regions in which task termination will not occur.
 On a single processor, abort is defined to be immediate if the task is not in such a region.
-On multiprocessors, abort may not be immediate but will be before any synchronization (dispatching) point.
+On multiprocessors, even if the abort is not immediate, it will be before any synchronization (dispatching) point.

-6.60.2 Guidance to language users
+6.60.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.60.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.60.5 of ISO/IEC 24772-1:2022.

 Use the 'Terminated and 'Callable attributes to check that a task has terminated.